BrandenEK/BlasII.QualityOfLife/docs/README.md

 | ```F5 + Keypad7``` | DoubleOrbExperience | Should the Mark of Martyrdom points you receive be doubled |
 | ```F5 + Keypad8``` | MaxPrieDieus | Should all prie dieus be maximum level |

+> [!IMPORTANT]
+> All modules are disabled by default.
+> Enable the desired ones with the keybinding or by modifying the config file first.

 ## Installation
 This mod is available for download through the [Blasphemous Mod Installer](https://github.com/BrandenEK/Blasphemous.Modding.Installer) <br>
 Required dependencies: